oysteinmyrmo/sqlite_tools/README.md

         return 1;
     }

-    // Execute "CREATE TABLE x(...)" for each defined SQLT_DATABASE_TABLE in the database. result = SQLT::createAllTables<Database>(&errMsg);
+    // Execute "CREATE TABLE IF NOT EXISTS x(...);" for each defined SQLT_DATABASE_TABLE in the database.
+All data types are inserted as in the statically defined tables. result = SQLT::createAllTables<Database>(&errMsg);
     if (result != SQLITE_OK)
     {